Introduction

 Dosage and Administration

-To achieve optimal clinical results, the following protocol is generally recommended:
+To achieve therapeutic levels, the following protocol is generally recommended:

 - Standard Dose: 3 grams per day, typically divided into two or three doses to maintain steady plasma levels.

-- Preoperative Loading: Initiation of HMB-Max 1–2 weeks prior to surgery is recommended to prime the muscle tissue and optimize the nutritional state.
+- Preoperative Loading: Commencing supplementation 1–2 weeks prior to surgery can prime the body for the upcoming metabolic stress.

-- Forms: HMB is available as Calcium HMB (CaHMB) or Free Acid HMB (HMB-FA).
-While both are effective, HMB-FA may offer slightly faster absorption rates.
+- Forms: HMB is available as Calcium HMB (the most common powder/capsule form) and HMB Free Acid (HMB-FA), which may offer faster absorption.

 Safety and Side Effects

-HMB has an excellent safety profile and is generally well-tolerated by the majority of patients.
+HMB has an excellent safety profile and is generally well-tolerated by most patients.
 Reported side effects are rare and typically limited to mild gastrointestinal discomfort.
-As with any supplement, caution should be exercised in pregnant or lactating patients due to a lack of specific safety data in those populations.
-Patients with significant renal or hepatic impairment should consult with their primary physician before beginning a high-protein or amino-acid-based regimen.
+However, as with any supplement, caution is advised for pregnant or lactating women due to a lack of specific safety data in these groups.
+Patients with significant renal or hepatic comorbidities should consult their physician before beginning a high-protein or amino-acid-based regimen.

 Comparison with Other Nutritional Adjuncts

-- Patient Selection: Prioritize patients undergoing major body contouring, those over the age of 50, or patients with a low baseline protein intake.
+- Patient Selection: Prioritize patients undergoing major body contouring, those over age 50, or patients with a low baseline protein intake.

-- Monitoring: Track recovery milestones, such as the time taken to return to light exercise and subjective fatigue levels, to assess the supplement's impact.
+- Monitoring: Track recovery milestones, such as the time to independent mobility and wound closure rates, to assess the impact of the protocol.

 Conclusion